FastTrackOrg/FastTrack/docs/dev/DeveloperGuide.md

 connect(thread, &QThread::started, tracking, &Tracking::startProcess); // Starts the tracking analysis when the thread start

-// Do here all useful connect like updating parameters, display images etc...
+// Do here all useful connect like updating parameters, display images, etc...

 connect(tracking, &Tracking::finished, thread, &QThread::quit); // Shut down the thread when the tracking analysis is finished connect(tracking, &Tracking::finished, tracking, &Tracking::deleteLater); // Deletes the Tracking instance when the tracking analysis is finished